iliaroger/react-principles/information.md

 ## auxiliary wrapper for multiple adjacent html elements

-create a folder called 'hoc' (higher order component) and create a file called `auxiliary.js`. aux.js is not a valid name because its reserved for windows (aux is a reserved name). with this you are able to have multiple divs inside the Aux component and not receiving any error messages.
+create a folder called 'hoc' (higher order component) and create a file called `auxiliary.js`. aux.js is not a valid name because its reserved for windows (aux is a reserved name). the aux components are basically replacing divs. you can return multiple aux elements and seperate your code without receiving any type of error message.

 ```js
 // auxiliary.js file